What a Bedwetting Alarm Actually Does

 If you’re uncertain whether your child’s bedwetting is typical or whether something else needs investigating first, see [When Is Bedwetting a Problem?
 Signs It’s Time to Talk to a Doctor](https://www.sleepsecurenights.com/when-is-bedwetting-a-problem-signs-it-s-time-to-talk-to-a-doctor/).

 A small sensor clips to the pants or a specially designed alarm pad worn inside underwear.
 A wire connects to an alarm unit clipped to the pyjama top or placed nearby.
 When moisture is detected, the alarm sounds.
-These are the most widely used type and the most studied.
+These are the most widely used and studied type.

 Similar to wearable alarms but the sensor transmits wirelessly to a separate unit — useful if the child moves around in sleep and risks dislodging a wire.
 Slightly more expensive.

 Some alarms (or alarm settings) use vibration rather than sound — either alone or combined.
-Useful for children who share a room, or for children with sound sensitivity.
+Useful for children who share a room or have sound sensitivity.
 Also used as the alarm for deaf children or those with hearing impairment.

 Weeks one and two of alarm use are often the hardest.
 Children who don’t understand what’s happening — or who feel the alarm is being done to them rather than with them — are more likely to disengage.
 Preparation reduces this significantly.